microsoftgraph/microsoft-graph-docs/concepts/excel-write-to-workbook.md

 For more information about how to reach files in OneDrive folders, see the [DriveItem resource type](/graph/api/resources/driveitem?view=graph-rest-1.0) in our reference documentation.

+> [!NOTE]
-> **Note:** You can look at the existing row collection of the workbook by making a GET request to the part of the path that ends at `/rows`.
+> You can look at the existing row collection of the workbook by making a GET request to the part of the path that ends at `/rows`.

 The POST body looks like this: